15 Operating Airflow in production

 - Workers

-- Triggerer (optional component, required when working with deferrable operators)
+- Triggerer (optional component, required for working with deferrable operators)

 Figure 15.1 High-level Airflow architecture

-The API server and scheduler are both Airflow processes.
+Both the API server and scheduler are Airflow processes.
 The database is a separate service you must provide to Airflow for storing metadata from the API server and scheduler.
-A folder with DAG definitions must be accessible by the DAG Processor.
+The DAG processor must be able to access the folder containing DAG definitions.
+We briefly describe each component in the following list: